jaaclaine/100-days-of-code/README.md

 ###### DAY 046
 - Search about how to make a twitter bot
 - Read about good practices with Javascript and React
+###### DAY 047
+- At very beginner of my learning of Javascript i've tried to do one tutorial of an pomodoro clock and I just couldn't do, I was so frustrated, and righ now I can do a perfect Pomodoro clock quick, proud of myself :facepunch: